roldugina/portfolio/README.md

-# Machine Learning Study Projects
+# Machine Learning Projects

-This repository showcases three study projects in machine learning.
+This repository showcases three projects in machine learning.
 Each project focuses on different aspects and techniques of predictive modeling, aimed at building skills with ML tools.

 ## Projects